SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Computing_resources.md

-Submitting jobs: Virtual Organisation(#Submitting-jobs-Virtual-Organisation)
+Submitting jobs: Virtual Organisation
 ---------------------------------------------------------------------------------------------

 The name of our virtual organisation is `sbnd`.

-Submitting jobs: grid resources(#Submitting-jobs-grid-resources)
+Submitting jobs: grid resources
 ---------------------------------------------------------------------------------

 This is about where your job gets actually shipped for execution, and